 Be imitators of God, therefore, as dearly loved children and live a life of love, just as Christ loved us and gave himself up for us as a fragrant offering and sacrifice to God.—Ephesians 5:1-2

 Sunday morning classes started on January 14 unless stated otherwise.

 Sundays at 9:00 a.m.

-In this class for college age adults, we will look at scripture and hear testimonies about how to apply our relationship with God to school, work, relationships, community, the future and more.
+Look at Scripture and hear testimonies about how to apply our relationship with God to school, work, relationships, community, the future and other areas.
 Come be encouraged and grow together!

 Led by Dr. Ken Hanna, Room E

 The book of Proverbs enables one to acquire skills for living wisely in a world where choices are many, values are obscured, and consequences are ignored.
 Join us in the new-year for a practical, life related study of Proverbs.
 We will explore the book of Proverbs thematically, looking at topics like, wealth and poverty, family and friends, honesty and integrity, the power (and problem) of the tongue, sex, springs and cisterns, to name a few.